 Our success in a sustainable event requires strong relationships with our partners to boost the economic, social and environmental significance of Scottsdale.
 The Canal Convergence team works to develop our event around eco-conscious efforts that reinforce our zero-waste goal.
 Below are examples of this year’s efforts:

-- We are working with Scottsdale Solid Waste to provide the event with three-compartment bins with divisions for trash, recycling and composting.
-Solid Waste will also be on site to provide tips for increasing their sustainability efforts at home.
+- We work with Scottsdale Solid Waste Services to provide three-compartment bins with divisions for trash, recycling, and composting at the event.
+Solid Waste Services will also be on site to provide tips for increasing sustainability efforts at home.

 - All food waste from the event will be composted and processed with Recycled City, a Valley business that collects compost and delivers it to local farms and gardens.